AB9IL/kiwisdr-helpers/README.md

 #### ausnz_updater.py:
 Written in Python; parses data in kiwisdr_stripped.py, filters and sorts sites by snr score, further filters by geographical area, then and writes links into an html file.
 Builds the [KiwiSDR Australia and New Zealand List](https://skywavelinux.com/kiwisdr-ausnz.html).

+#### hf_aero_redirects.py
+Written in Python; parses data in kiwisdr_stripped.py, filters and sorts sites by snr score, further filters by geographical area, then and writes files containing php redirects to KiwiSDRs.
+Capable of switching frequencies based on day / night time.
+Builds the [HF Aero Redirects](https://skywavelinux.com/hf-aero0) and more.

+#### sdr_redirects.py
+Written in Python; parses data in kiwisdr_stripped.py, filters and sorts sites by snr score, further filters by geographical area, then and writes files containing php redirects to KiwiSDRs.
+Capable of switching frequencies based on day / night time, mode setting.
+Builds the [SDR Redirects](https://www.ab9il.net/monitor0) and more.